gyro-project/mvc-bundle/README.md

 # Gyro MVCBundle

+A small framework on top of Symfony introducing a bunch of conventions, targeting users that want to upgrade from LTS to LTS.

-Decouple and simplify Symfony controllers by adding various abstractions that avoid having to use Symfony services or classes inside the controllers.
+MVCBUndle decouples and simplifies Symfony controllers by adding various abstractions that avoid having to use Symfony services or classes inside the controllers.

 This bundle succeeds the "QafooLabsNoFrameworkBundle" package.

 ## Goals

-This allows to write controllers that only have dependencies on the domain/model and let them act as true "application services" that can even be testable.
+This allows to write controllers that only have dependencies on the domain/model and let them act as true "application services" that are easily testable.

-We want to achieve slim controllers that are registered as a service.
+Gyros goal is achieving slim controllers that are registered as a service explicitly (via YML or XML).
 The number of services required in any controller should be very small (2-4).
 We believe Context to controllers should be explicitly passed to avoid hiding it in services.

 Ultimately this should make Controllers testable with lightweight unit- and integration tests.
 Elaborate seperation of Symfony from your business logic